Making the Most of a Kitchen Remodel Estimate

 Step 2: Schedule estimates.

 Setting up an appointment for a kitchen remodel estimate is usually pretty straightforward, and the actual estimating process is, too–especially if you are adequately prepared.
 “We try to respect the homeowner’s time, which is why we come into each project with sketch paper and measuring tape at the ready,” said Jeff.
 “We’ve been in the business long enough to know what questions to ask, what answers to look for, and what problems we typically run into during the preliminary estimate.
-We use this first meeting to ensure that your vision, needs, and budget are all properly aligned.”
-He recommends allocating about an hour for the initial estimate, and about three business days for an official quote, which is generated by a team of professionals who analyze all variables to make a fully informed evaluation.
+We use this first meeting to ensure that your vision, needs, and budget are all properly aligned;” he recommends allocating about an hour for this fact-finding consultation.
+Five business days later the preliminary quote will be delivered, which is generated by a team of professionals who analyze all variables to make a fully informed evaluation.

 Step 3: Compare estimates.